gep13/gep13/input/blog/office-365-is-now-free-for-user-groups.md

 Title: Office 365 is now free for User Groups
 Published: 20/3/2012
 Tags:
-- ADNUGUK
+- adnuguk
-- Office 365
+- office 365
-- UGSS
+- ugss
-- User Groups
+- user groups
 ---

 Back in June 2011, I asked an [open question](http://www.gep13.co.uk/blog/can-net-user-groups-get-office365-for-free) to the community regarding Office 365.
 The question was simple...